lubeda/EsphoMaTrix/README.md

 **matrix_component** (required, ID): ID of the addressable display

-**show_dow** (optional, bool): draw the day indicator on the bottom of the clock screen.
+**show_dow** (optional, bool): draw the day of week indicator on the bottom of the clock screen.
 Disable e.g. if you want larger fonts, defaults to true.

 **show_date** (optional, bool): if true, show the date for `screen_time - clock_time` seconds otherwise only shows the clock for `screen_time` seconds, defaults to true.